MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/collab-bar-deploy.md

 ### Testing

 After the collaboration bars for Microsoft Teams has been deployed, you should test them.
-Sign in to the device with the resource account and check that the expected capabilities are working on the deployed device.
+Sign in to the device and check that the expected capabilities are working on the deployed device.
 We highly recommend that you verify that the devices are appearing in the **Collaboration bars** section under the **Devices** tab of Microsoft Teams admin center.
 It's also important that you make a number of test calls and meetings to check quality and performance.

 We recommend that as part of the general Microsoft Teams rollout, you configure building files for Call Quality Dashboard (CQD), monitor quality trends, and engage in the Quality of Experience Review process.
 For more information, see the [Quality of Experience Review Guide](https://aka.ms/qerguide).